Jsf826/Hist2Prot/README.md

 |---|---|
 | `crop` | Use a square RGB crop centered on each cell coordinate |
 | `mask` | Use the same crop but retain only the cell instance from `nuclei_exp.npy` |

-If a CSV `cell_id` does not match the instance-mask label, mask mode uses the instance label at the cell centroid.

 Macenko stain normalization can optionally be applied dynamically after reading each WSI patch.